Alexis Clark Rocks Skimpy Blue Bikini In Stunning Mirror Selfie On Instagram

 Alexis Clark flaunted her stunning body in a new mirror selfie on her Instagram account on Friday afternoon.
 The photo on her feed showed the babe rocking a light blue bikini that left little to the imagination as she posed in her bathroom.
 Her look did nothing but favors for her killer curves.

 The photo showed Alexis standing in front of a gray wall beside her bathroom door.
-In the background, her white tub could be seen.
-The room was mostly dark and appeared to have a blue filter over it, though some natural light did appear to be coming in via a window by the rub.
-The dim lighting created shadows over Alexis’ body that emphasized her toned muscles.
+In the background, her white tub was visible.
+The room was mostly dark and appeared to have a blue filter over it, though some natural light did appear to be coming in via a window by the tub.
+The dim lighting created shadows over the model’s body that emphasized her toned muscles.
 She looked ready for a day in the sun in her skimpy swimwear.

 Alexis’ look featured a camisole-style top with a small white logo in the corner.
-The low-cut neckline did little to contain the model’s busty chest, which spilled out at the center.
-In addition, the sides dipped low and exposed some of her sideboob.
+The low-cut neckline did little to contain the model’s busty chest.
+In addition, the sides dipped low and exposed some sideboob.

-Alexis’ flat, toned tummy was on show between the top and a matching U-shaped bottom with two sets of strings.
-The front remained low on the babe’s waist to show off her abs, while the sides came up high above Alexis’ hips and drew attention to her hourglass figure.
+Alexis’ flat tummy was on show between the top and a matching U-shaped bottom with two sets of strings.
+The front remained low on her waist to show off her abs, while the sides came up high above her hips and drew attention to her hourglass figure.
 Her long, lean legs were on full display.

 Alexis’ only accessory was a black hair tie on her wrist.
-She appeared to be makeup-free, though the model hardly needed any coverage for her natural beauty.
-Alexis’ long, blond hair fell down her shoulders in messy waves.
+She appeared to be makeup-free, though she hardly needed any coverage for her natural beauty.
+Her long blond hair fell down her shoulders in messy waves.

 Alexis posed with one hip cocked to the side in a way that emphasized her figure.
 She arched her back and kept one arm at her side.
-With the other hand, she held her phone in front of her face.
+She held her phone in front of her face with her other hand.

 The post garnered more than 20,000 likes and nearly 300 comments in an hour, proving to be a hit with Alexis’ fans.
-Many of the model’s followers left praise for her flawless physique in the comments section.
+Many of her followers left praise for her flawless physique in the comments section.

 “Babyyyyy,” one fan said with a heart-eye emoji.